onflowser/flowser/README.md

 Flowser is a convenient development tool for [Flow blockchain](https://www.onflow.org/), which starts and indexes flow emulator or testnet blockchains.

-Flowser app is also available in hosted version (BETA) available at [app.flowser.dev](https://app.flowser.dev).
-You should only be use online version for demonstration purposes, as it currently supports only a single project at the time (not useful for parallel usage by many users).

 For a quick walk-through of Flowser app, see our [video demo](https://www.youtube.com/watch?v=yMs5awvGnlY&t=417s).

 ## 📖 Contents